HomagGroup/HOMAG-Connect/Applications/MmrMobile/Documentation/README.md

 machineType *(Optional)*     | string   | Type of machine
 stateId *(Optional)*         | string   | Id of the state
 detailedStateId *(Optional)* | string   | Id of the detailed state
-granularity *(Optional)*     | string   | Specifies granualrity of the returned data (hourly, daily, weekly, monthly) Default will be like the following: 1 day: hourly, 2-14 days: daily, 15 days - 3 months: weekly, every timespan requested bigger than 3 months: monthly if not asked specifically.
+granularity *(Optional)*     | string   | Specifies granualrity of the returned data (hour, day, week, month) Default will be like the following: 1 day: hourly, 2-14 days: daily, 15 days - 3 months: weekly, every timespan requested bigger than 3 months: monthly if not asked specifically.
 The hourly data is only available for the last 14 days.

 #### Output
 Property          | Type     | Description